Dr Stavroula Pipyrou

 Pipyrou, S. 2013.
 International actors such as UNESCO and the EU are key to protecting the status of Italy’s Greek speaking minority.
 EUROPP blog post, London School of Economics and Political Science.

-2014-17: Leverhulme Early Career Fellowship project entitled “An intergenerational analysis of forced child-relocation in Italy”.
+2014-17: Leverhulme Early Career Fellowship, “An intergenerational analysis of forced child-relocation in Italy”.

-2013-14: Carnegie Trust Grant for the project entitled "Art and Energy: Understanding Attitudes to Renewables in Scotland".
+2013-14: Carnegie Trust Grant "Art and Energy: Understanding Attitudes to Renewables in Scotland".